Reasons First Time Applicants are Denied Social Security Benefits

 - To be eligible for SSD, you must meet two different earnings tests:

-> A “recent work” test based on your age at the time you became disabled.
+> The first is a “recent work” test based on your age at the time you became disabled.
+If you meet the test, you are currently insured.
 (This test does not apply to certain blind workers.)
 Here, summarized, are several general examples:

-- If disability began before age 24, you’ll need to have worked 1.5 years during the previous 3 years.
+- If disability began before age 24, you’ll need to have worked and earned 6 quarters of coverage during the previous 3 years.

-- If it began after 24 but before 31, you’ll need to have worked half the time after age 21 until disabled.
+- If it began after 24 but before 31, you’ll need to have worked and earned half the quarters of coverage possible between age 21 and when you became disabled.

-- If it began after 31, you’ll need to have worked 5 of the 10 years just prior to becoming disabled.
+- If it began after 31, you’ll need to have worked and earned twenty quarters of coverage in the 10 years just prior to becoming disabled.

-> A “duration of work” test to show you worked long enough under Social Security, and therefore paid into the system via payroll deductions (FICA) or self-employment tax.
+> Second, you must have enough work over all.
+This “duration of work” test to show you worked long enough under Social Security, and therefore paid into the system via payroll deductions (FICA) or self-employment tax.
+If you meet the test you are fully insured.
 You can consider these payments “premiums,” since—unlike SSI—SSD is actually an insurance program.
 Like any other insurance, you’re not eligible to receive any benefits unless you’ve paid the required premiums.